yaaminiv/yaaminiv.github.io/_posts/2017-10-24-Correlating-Technical-Replicates-Part3.md

 The red line is the regression line (first batch of technical replicates used to predict second batch), the blue line is the fitted line (same intercept as regression but a slope of 1), There's valuable information there, but I'm still figuring out a good way to interpret it.
 *Possible solution: Try to just eliminate transitions outside of a certain cutoff (1 ± some undetermined error) and make NMDS plots.*

 I'm not sure what the best approach is here, so I will consult with Emma and Steven.
-To Github Issues!
+To the issues!